Schefflera-Arboricola/the-why-pop-up/README.md

 ![demo img](/assets/demo.png)

+Once you submit the response a clock starts on the upper-righthand side corner.

-The `Export Logs` button lets you download a `.csv` file with all the previous inputs (or logs) you have submitted with date and time of each log.
+The `Export Logs` button lets you download a `.csv` file with all the previous inputs (or logs) you have submitted with date, start time and time spent for each log.

 ## Usage: Brave